lanzhou-psy/freesurfer_T1_processing/README.md

 ## Output data

-For each T1 file, a new subject directory will be created inside t1_dir containing FreeSurfer’s standard morphometry outputs (surfaces, volumes, stats).
+For each T1 file, a new subject directory will be created inside T1_dir containing FreeSurfer’s standard morphometry outputs (MRI, surf, stats).

 ## Contact